davewasthere/davewasthere/src/pages/posts/2015-well-that-was-an-interesting-year.md

 All my crap arrived, so it looks like this is my new home now.
 We also moved out of Michelle's 2-bed flat, and into a 3-bed house.
 It's still a bit of a squeeze, but it's nice to have a bit more space.
 That said, it was gutting to leave the neighbours behind, as they were utterly awesome.

-There's a decent amount of space, but have bought a desk to setup a little office in the smallest room, but will also build some custom shelving to make the most of the space.
+There's probably just enough space for us, and I've bought a desk to setup a little office, but will also build some custom shelving to make the most of the room (and somewhere to house my copious quantities of books).

 <figure class="image">
 <img src="/travel/2015/melbourne-night.jpg" />
 <figcaption>Melbourne by night</figcaption>
 </figure>

-We headed down to Melbourne to catch up with with one of Michelle's friends, as well as eat yummy food at Taste of Melbourne food festival.
+We headed down to Melbourne to catch up with with one of Michelle's friends, as well as eat yummy food at the 'Taste of Melbourne' food festival.

 <figure class="image">
 <img src="/travel/2015/melbourne.jpg" />
 <figcaption>Melbourne by day</figcaption>
 </figure>

 And after a very packed year, it was nice to just chill out and relax for a bit.
 Back to Haven for a typical Aussie Christmas.
-Heat and BBQs, swimming and Christmas lights, presents and family.
+Hot days and BBQs, swimming and Christmas lights, presents and family.

 <figure class="image">
 <img src="/travel/2015/christmas-ride.jpg" />